-If I didn’t have a sizable emergency fund, I would use the money to build one. $15,000 would take care of all sorts of unexpected expenses that are bound to pop up.
+If you don’t have a sizable emergency fund, use the money to build one. $15,000 would take care of all sorts of unexpected expenses that are bound to pop up.

 Funding a Roth IRA